MoRe-ERL: Learning Motion Residuals using Episodic Reinforcement Learning: Related Works

 \subsection{Motion Planning in Robotics}

-Two important categories in motion planning methods are sampling-based motion planning and optimization-based motion planning.
-In a dynamic environment, sampling-based methods usually address problems using reactive methods or fully taking into account the states of the environment in the future.
-The reactive methods \cite{huang2022hiro, fishman2023motion, huang2024planning} aim to achieve a rapid replanning regarding the current \replaced{spatial} state in the environment, neglecting the temporal aspect.
-As a result, the solutions of these methods are collision-free waypoints regarding the current state, but can become invalid soon due to the lack of foresight.
-On the other hand, methods such as ST-RRT* \cite{grothe2022st} extend the \replaced{spatial} space and take into account the temporal aspect while planning and return a set of waypoints with their corresponding time stamps, namely a trajectory.
-They assume full knowledge of all paths of participants in the environment.
+Two important categories in motion planning methods are sampling-based and optimization-based motion planning.
+In a dynamic environment, sampling-based methods usually address problems using reactive methods or fully taking into account the states of the environment in the future. \replaced{Reactive methods \cite{huang2022hiro, fishman2023motion, huang2024planning} enable fast replanning but neglect temporal aspects, often producing solutions that soon become invalid.} On the other hand, methods such as ST-RRT* \cite{grothe2022st} extend the spatial space and \replaced{take into account the temporal aspect.} They assume full knowledge of all paths of participants in the environment.
 In real-world scenarios, however, full knowledge of the environment in the future is usually not accessible.
-Optimization-based methods \cite{ratliff2009chomp, schulman2013finding} directly output a trajectory with parameterized velocity and acceleration profile regarding user-defined constraints and objectives.
+Optimization-based methods \cite{ratliff2009chomp, schulman2013finding} directly output a trajectory with parameterized velocity and acceleration profile regarding user-defined constraints.
 Methods of this category can naturally support the temporal aspect when providing full knowledge of how the environment evolves.
 In MoRe-ERL, motion generators serve the role of base planner and provide reference trajectories in an offline manner.
 MoRe-ERL is base-planner-agnostic and refines trajectories during execution.